xibosignage/xibo-manual/source/en/media_module_stocks.md

 Click on the Stocks Widget on the  toolbar, add / drag to the target **Region**. ![Stocks Widget](img/v2_media_stocks_widget.png)

 {tip}
 If you are using 1.8, select **Stocks** from the Widget Toolbox to add to your Region Timeline and complete the form fields as explained below.
-Please note: The Visual editor is not available in 1.8.
+**Please note:** The Visual editor is not available in the 1.8 series CMS for this Widget.
 {/tip}

 ### General